The Orb, The Link, and the Library: Sanctuary’s Quest was recently reviewed for the 6th Annual Writer’s Digest Self-Published eBook Awards.

 The intrigue escalates as Anna searches for the reason behind her quest and confronts the Visitors as they attempt to force her to serve as a decisive weapon in their impending power struggle on Xynthanthium.
 Her unexpected emotional attachment to the Library conflicts with the startling revelation of her future with this extraordinary intelligence.
 She has almost reached the end of her extraordinary journey as the story draws to its exciting conclusion.

 D.M.
 Rosewood, a science fiction writer, is the first author in history to fly their manuscript into outer space before publication.
-Launching a book normally involves creating, presenting and promoting the publication of a new book, but this creative author has done something no one else has ever done in the history of writing - launching the manuscript of their book into outer space and returning it to Earth to be published.
+Launching a book normally involves creating, presenting and promoting the publication of a new book, but this creative author has done something no one else has ever done in the history of writing - launching the manuscript of his book into outer space with Blue Origin and returning it to Earth to be published.
 The author confirmed that if the manuscript had been human, it would have qualified for Astronaut Wings, having flown in outer space.
 Now that’s a Book Launch that will be long remembered!

 The Planetary Society – Author Launches Manuscript into Outer Space